DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/09everybodywantsmoneyasimplewebsite.md

 A ‘simple’ website’s domain is quite straight-forward: it directs you to the subject’s acquired title plus the domain extension.
-A simple website has a (hamburger) menu, is immediately accessible by search engines, loads in two seconds or less, works the same across various devices, minimizes redirects, condenses images and media, is pretty (yes), mobile-friendly, and takes about six seconds of a user’s time to
+A simple website has a (hamburger) menu, is immediately accessible through search engines, loads in two seconds or less, works the same across various devices, minimizes redirects, condenses images and media, is pretty (yes), mobile-friendly, and takes about six seconds of a user’s time to